 The SY 2019-2020 P-EBT program was an enormous success in helping address food insecurity among children whose families lost jobs during COVID-19 and were struggling to put food on the table.
 In Florida alone, the state issued P-EBT benefits to more than 2.2 million children in the amount of almost $690 million in 2020.

 To run a P-EBT program, each state must get permission from USDA’s Food and Nutrition Service (FNS) approving the details of the state’s proposal.
-To date, FNS has not authorized Florida to administer a P-EBT program for child care.
-However on March 1, 2021, FNS did approve P-EBT for school children in Florida for SY 2020-2021.
+On March 1, 2021, FNS approved P-EBT for school children in Florida for SY 2020-2021; FNS approved Florida’s proposal to run P-EBT for children in child care on August 3, 2021.

 Here are answers to common questions about P-EBT and how to make sure a child is eligible: